The blue tortoiseshell cat has a beautiful coat color and pattern that is found in a number of different cat breeds.

 The tortie pattern is popular on cats partly because it is so pretty and partly because every tortie is unique!
 All tortoiseshell cats have a combination of two colors in their fur.

-Some torties can also have patches of white.
+These colors can vary in their shades, but they are based on red and black.
+Some torties may also have some patches of white.
 But, this shouldn’t be confused with calico cats.